AndreeaCcss/pear-app-client/README.md

-# 🍐Pear App 🍐
+# Pear App 🍐

 ## [Check out the deployed version here!](https://pear-app-459.herokuapp.com)

 ## About

-**A client that enables video calling using React, socket.io-client, simple-peer and secure authentication with Auth0** This project was build during the 2.5 days hackathon for Codaisseur Academy and was picked as winner by the the Codaisseur judge.
+**A client that enables video calling using React, socket.io-client, simple-peer and secure authentication with Auth0.**
+This project was build during the 2.5 days hackathon for Codaisseur Academy and was picked as winner by the the Codaisseur judge.
 The theme for the hackathon was VIDEO and the main requirement was using a technology we never used before.

 ## Table of contents: